How To Mount Your GPU Vertically

-Crafting a computer from the ground up requires at least some planning if you want to end up with a tidy and organized build.
+Crafting a computer from the ground up requires at least some planning if you want to end up with a neat and organized build.
 One of the most effective ways to get a cleaner look for your computer is by mounting your GPU vertically.

 Table of ContentsShow